Elyes-Azzaz/Kickstarter-Campaigns-DataSet-P1/README.md

 and ‘web robot ‘. https://webrobots.io/kickstarter-datasets/

-2	Data source and potential limitations:
+2.Data source and potential limitations:

 There are potential data limitations including.
 - the possibility of fraudulent projects.
 (Ex: a project that called twice) -missing or incomplete information.
 -differences in visibility, popularity number of contributors. (a project is very popular it does not mean that a good project)

-3	Factors that influence the results.
+3.Factors that influence the results.

 The different factors that can influence the results of the project include:
 -the project category : (film and video , music , art , technology….